Macroscopic loops in the loop O(n) model via the XOR trick

-\begin{proof} Define $T_{\calD}(\omega)$ to be the graph whose vertex set is the set of all faces of $\calD$ and all edges contained in either $\calD$ or a loop of $\omega$ that intersects $\calD$.
-Two vertices of $T_{\calD}(\omega)$ are neighbors in $T_{\calD}(\omega)$ if they correspond to two edges that share an endpoint, or to a face and an edge that borders it.
+\begin{proof} Define $H$ to be the graph whose vertex set is comprised of all faces of $\calD$ and all edges contained in either $\calD$ or a loop of $\omega$ that intersects $\calD$.
+Two vertices of $H$ are neighbors in $H$ if they correspond to two edges that share an endpoint, or to a face and an edge that borders it.
+The graph~$H$ inherits from~$\bbH$ a natural embedding in the plane.

-We now consider the equivalence relation on the vertices of $T_{\calD}(\omega)$ where $u$ is identified with $v$ if the two vertices correspond to edges of~$\bbH$ that are on the same loop of $\omega$.
-The vertex set of the quotient graph is $V_{\calD}(\omega)$.
-By construction, each equivalence class is a finite connected set, and therefore the quotient graph is planar.
-Since all faces of~$T_\calD(\omega)$ bordered by at least one non-boundary vertex of~$G_\calD(\omega)$ are triangles, the same holds for the quotient graph.
-Removing all multiple edges and self-loops gives $G_{\calD}(\omega)$.
+Define~$T$ as the quotient graph of~$H$ with respect to the following relation on its vertices: $u$ and $v$ are identified if they correspond to edges of~$\bbH$ that are on the same loop of $\omega$.
+We now verify the properties of~$T$.
+The vertex set of~$T$ is $V$.
+By construction, each equivalence class is a finite connected set, and therefore~$T$ is planar (indeed, one can contract this connected set edge by edge).
+Under the natural embedding, all faces of~$H$ bordered by some~$u\in V\setminus \partial G$ are triangles.
+Since contracting edges can only reduces degrees of faces, this gives the desired bound on the degrees of faces of the quotient graph~$T$.
+Finally, removing all multiple edges and self-loops from~$T$ gives $G$.